Scatter in the star formation rate-halo mass relation: secondary bias and its impact on line-intensity mapping: Introduction

+The survey data need to be compared to models to extract cosmological information.
 Hydrodynamical simulations attempt to model the complex processes that determine how galaxies evolve as their host halo grows in mass (see e.g. \citealt{Vogelsberger20, Crain23} for reviews).
-Unfortunately, simulations are, at present, too expensive computationally to be able to make a mock Universe on the observed scale with sufficient resolution to resolve the details of galaxy formation.
-As a result, dark matter-only simulations are often used as an alternative, with haloes populated with galaxies using a statistical model such as {\sc hod} or {\sc sham}, sometimes taking into account some of the lessons learned from simulations.
+Unfortunately, these simulations are, at present, too expensive computationally to be able to make a mock Universe on the observed scale with sufficient resolution to resolve the details of galaxy formation.
+As a result, dark matter-only simulations are often used as an alternative, with haloes populated with galaxies using a statistical model such as the halo occupation distribution ({\sc hod}) method of \cite{Berlind02} or the subhalo abundance matching ({\sc sham}) technique introduced by \cite{Vale04}.

+The models can also be used to study the statistical significance of inferences by generating many realisations of the dark matter density field for a given choice of cosmological parameters.
+It is crucial that these models populate haloes with the correct statistics to avoid biases.
+For example, the properties of a galaxy may depend on parameters other than just the mass of its host halo.\footnote{Such dependencies have been inferred from the clustering of galaxies in the {\sc sdss} and {\sc boss} surveys \citep[e.g.][]{Vakili2019,Walsh2019,Yuan2021,Salcedo2022,Zhai2023}.} If such dependencies are not captured in models, it can hinder a fair comparison between a cosmological model and the observed Universe.

-In the particular case of mocks for \lim{}, it is typically the star formation rate (\sfr) that needs to be modelled accurately, since many of the strong emission lines of galaxies are closely related to the galaxy's \sfr{} rather than its stellar mass.
-This is especially important for the \lim{} power spectrum, where galaxies are weighted by their flux, and therefore \sfr\ for many emission lines.
+In mocks for \lim{}, it is typically the star formation rate (\sfr{}) that needs to be modelled accurately, since the luminosity -- and thus the flux -- of many of the strong emission lines of galaxies depends on the galaxy’s \sfr{}.
+This is especially important for the \lim{} power spectrum, where galaxies contribute weighted by their flux.
 A common method is to use an \sfr-halo mass relation to assign \sfr s to haloes according to their mass \citep[e.g.][]{Fonseca_2017,Silva_2018} and then relate \sfr{} to line luminosity using some relation that depends on the type of emission line measured in the \lim{} survey.
 However, while halo mass is certainly a useful predictor of \sfr{}, hydrodynamical simulations show that there is large scatter around the mean \sfr-halo mass relation.